Saturday, July 30, 2016

 James Landry Hebert

-Once our robber and the kidnapped woman enter Carnage Park, this is where shit really hits the fan.
-The movie from this point on, right up until it's third act is pretty intense and never really stops moving when it comes to its pacing.
+Once our robber and the kidnapped woman enter Carnage Park, this is where the shit really hits the fan.
+The movie from this point on, right up until it's third act is a pretty intense ride and never really stops moving when it comes to its pacing.
 I was pretty much on board for a vast majority of the films running time.
 It had me right up until our final girl enters the mines and this is where the movie sort of lost points for me.